-To fulfil the increasing demand for dimensional accuracy and better surface finish, FERESPE can now offer a complement of range –Investment Casting -, keeping the same focus on small and medium series niche market.
+To fulfil the increasing demand for dimensional accuracy and better surface finish, FERESPE offers a complement of range – Investment Casting -, keeping the same focus on small and medium series niche market.

 Dedicated to produce technical parts for high performance applications, FERESPE uses the following alloys:

 – Duplex, super duplex and super austenitic stainless steels

 About 90% of our production is exported to several different industrial sectors.

 Investment Casting uses a wax or dispensible pattern to make a mould.
 After being attached to the gating system, the wax “tree” is dipped into a refractory slurry forming a ceramic shell.
 This ceramic shell is then heated to melt and remove the wax, as well as to improve mechanical properties.
 Finally, the molten metal is poured into the ceramic shell cavity to cool down and solidify.